DaleOrders/AWS-Study-Notes/README.md

 - Ec2 instances provisioned in the cluster and an ELB for high availability.
 - You need to provide a Dockerrun.aws.json (version 2) file in the application source bundle (root level).
 - Any images need to be stored in a container registry such as ECR.

+**SAM**

+AWS SAM is an open-source framework for building serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
+With just a few lines per resource, you can define the application you want and model it using YAML.